th2-net/th2-codec/README.md

 ### v5.4.1

 * fixed problem when codec publishes event for book `A` with attached messages for book `B`
+* readably format of protobuf parsed message has been changed to JSON. codec add source parsed message into body when an error happens during encode.
 * updated common: `5.7.2-dev`
 * updated common-utils: `2.2.2-dev`